 \begin{rem} Given a family of expanded pairs (resp. degenerations) $\pi: \cY\rar S$ (resp. $\cX\rar S$), each fiber of the family is an expanded pair (resp. degeneration) with respect to $(Y,D)$ (resp. $\pi:X\rar \A^1$).
 Given a base change $f: (T,\eta) \rar (S,\xi)$, the induced map between fibers are given by maps of the corresponding expanded pairs (resp. degenerations).
 In this way we see that the definition makes sense to parameterize all expanded pairs (resp. degenerations). \end{rem}

-\section{Admissible Sheaves and Stable Quotients}
+\section{Admissible sheaves and stable quotients}

-In this section we introduce the notion of admissible sheaves, the right objects we need to consider for the relative Donaldson-Thomas Theory.
+In this section we introduce the notion of admissible sheaves, the correct objects we need to consider for the relative Donaldson--Thomas Theory.
 Again, our definitions are direct generalizations of J. Li and B. Wu \cite{LW}.

-Let $W$ be a separated Deligne-Mumford stack of finite type, and $Z\subset W$ be a closed substack.
+Let $W$ be a separated Deligne--Mumford stack of finite type, and $Z\subset W$ be a closed substack.
 Let $\F$ be a coherent sheaf on $W$.